Pitcherrr/Active_Search/README.md

 # Active Search

-## Rienforcment Learning for Active Search and Grasp in Clutter
+## Reinforcment Learning for Active Search and Grasp in Clutter

 Welcome to the repository for my honours thesis.